lichkitsch/old_campaigns/lindorwin/npcs.md

 Royal Advisor Tybalt
 Lotelias
 Petra
-General Oliander, Head of the Royal Guard
+General Sophia, Head of the Royal Guard
-Lieutenant Percival

 ## The City of Steson
 Mama Juniper Willywock
-The Brownie
+Nax The Brownie

 ## The Light
 Aviron